-Polypropylene-random piping remains leak-free, even under extreme conditions Whether a Fortune 500 company is storing its annual tax receipts or a dad is saving a video of his kid's first Little League baseball game, data is one of our most precious assets.
-Everyone storing information-no matter how large or small-relies on data centers to keep their valuables safe and secure.
-Even cloud-based service providers use data centers to house resources or as a backup to guard data availability during outages.
+Polypropylene piping remains leak-free, even under extreme conditions Data is one of our most precious assets.
+Everyone storing digital information-no matter how large or small-relies on data centers to keep their valuables safe and secure.
+Even cloud-based service providers use data centers to house resources or as a backup to guard data availability during power outages.

-Unfortunately, data centers aren't indestructible; they are actually almost fragile infrastructures, at the mercy of Mother Nature, fire, power-distribution systems, electric utilities, internal environmental factors and, of course, human error.
-One of the most significant dangers to data centers is heat.
+Unfortunately, data centers aren't indestructible; they are actually almost fragile infrastructures, at the mercy of Mother Nature and at risk of fire, faulty power-distribution systems, unpredictable electric utilities, internal environmental factors and, of course, human error.

+Of all the dangers data centers face, one of the most significant is heat.
 Data centers house servers, and servers generate heat; the more servers a data center contains, the more quickly it warms up and the greater its potential for overheating.
 Additionally, data centers aren't only affected by catastrophic meltdowns; a computer's lifespan shortens dramatically when it's kept in an area that is even slightly too warm.
-Optimal data center temperature depends on the type of hardware being used and its applications, but most data centers operate between 68°F and 72°-55° at minimum and approximately 80° at maximum.
+Optimal data-center temperature depends on the type of hardware being used and its applications, but most data centers operate between 68°F and 72°F - 55°F at minimum and approximately 80°F at maximum.